geode-sdk/mods/mods-v2/geode.node-ids/about.md

 # Node IDs

-Adds node ids to layers for other mods to base their UI on, for preserving mod compatibility.
+Adds node IDs to layers for other mods to base their UI on, for preserving mod compatibility.
 See the [Github repository](https://github.com/geode-sdk/NodeIDs) for contributing.

 Has ids for: